Our Funds / Equity Funds

 Value Fund vs Growth Fund

-Value funds Meaning: Value investing focuses on undervalued companies, whose stock value is lower than their intrinsic value.
+• Value investing targets undervalued companies whose stock prices are lower than their intrinsic value.

-Value Investors: Value investors invest in fully-grown companies at bargain prices.
+• Value investors buy mature companies at bargain prices.

 Who can Invest in Value Funds?